makarhaustein/monospeed/README.md

-# vid-speed-control
+# Monospeed
-Firefox extension for controlling the speed of a video better.
+Firefox extension to set video speed once, have it remembered and applied everywhere.